scelis/KingdomOfSafari/README.md

     `CTRL-D` — Hitting Control-D when the chat field is active will cause the chat field to lose focus and instead grant focus to the main content pane, allowing the player to immediately continue adventuring.

-* Fixes a KoL focus bug, which prevented players from using the keyboard to progress through an adventure without clicking on the content frame after each and every page load.
+* Fixes a KoL focus bug in Safari, which prevented players from using the keyboard to progress through an adventure without clicking on the content frame after each and every page load.

 Thanks